Your steadfast love, O Lord, extends to the heavens,

-The medieval mystics of the Church understood well the connection between suffering and love.
+The medieval mystics of the Church understood quite well the connection between suffering and love.
 They could not imagine a Christian life without hardship, difficulty, and persecution.
-Thomas à Kempis, a sort of pastor to pastors, wrote in the fifteenth century these words:
+Thomas à Kempis, a sort of pastor to pastors, wrote in the fifteenth century:

 “Sometimes it is to our advantage to endure misfortunes and adversities, for they make us enter into our inner selves and acknowledge that we are in a place of exile and that we ought not to rely on anything in this world.
 And sometimes it is good for us to suffer contradictions and know that there are those who think ill and badly of us, even though we do our best and act with every good intention….
 When men ridicule and belittle us, we should turn to God, who sees our innermost thoughts, and seek His judgment….
 It is when a man of good will is distressed, or tempted, or afflicted with evil that he best understands the overwhelming need he has for God, without whom he can do nothing….
 It is in such times of trial that he realizes that perfect security and full peace are not to be found in this world.”Thomas à Kempis, The Imitation of Christ

 And yet, it is because of love that suffering is transformed and endured as something wholly other than sheer pain or hurt.
 Thomas à Kempis went on to say: